Iran: Market Profile

 - Iran is the second largest economy in the Middle East and North Africa (MENA) region after Saudi Arabia and the second most-populated country after Egypt.
 Tehran, located in north-central Iran, is the capital and largest city with a population of more than 8 million.

-- Iran has the world’s fourth largest proven crude oil reserves and second largest natural gas reserves.
+- Iran has the world’s third largest proven crude oil reserves and second largest natural gas reserves.
 The country’s economy consists of a large state-owned sector (including many energy companies) and smaller agricultural and services sectors, largely run by a number of government co-operatives and private operators.
 Economic growth is driven primarily by oil and gas exports, which form the bulk of government revenue.

 - In January 2016, nuclear-related sanctions against Iran were removed in observance of the Joint Comprehensive Plan of Action (JCPOA) reached between Iran and the P5+1 (the UN Security Council’s five permanent members plus Germany) in 2015.
 Along with the release of frozen assets held in international accounts, estimated at around US$100 billion, the JCPOA helped restore business connections between Iran and the West, particularly with EU countries.

-- Following years of limited access to external capital, the Iranian government is now keen to attract foreign direct investment (FDI), especially in sectors where new equipment and technology are high in demand.
+- Following years of limited access to external capital, the Iranian government is now keen to attract foreign direct investment (FDI).
 An annual FDI target of US$50 billion is set out in Iran’s Sixth Five-year Development Plan (2016-2021).
 It is further expected that Iran will create investment opportunities of US$1.5 trillion between 2016 and 2025 for local and international investors.

 - Iran offers attractive incentives to foreign investors such as tax holidays and import customs exemptions, Sectors including oil and gas, industry and mining, transport, agriculture, ICT, tourism and health are the main FDI promotion areas.
 In addition, trade-industrial free zones and special economic zones (SEZs), many of which are industry-specific, are scattered across the country with additional incentives in attracting FDI.